- Accreditation to training

 - Psychosocial support

-- A modest monthly salary of approximately $1400 / month initially.
+- A modest monthly salary starting from approximately A$1750 / month initially.
 This salary will increase with Médecins Sans Frontières field experience.

 - Per diem – which is a local allowance to cover food and daily expenses in the field